-Two classes of molecule with therapeutic potential that are not currently addressed by antibody drugs are G-protein-coupled receptors and ion channels, largely because they display small components not accessible to traditional antibodies and their sequence is often conserved and thus less likely to be antigenic.
+Two classes of molecule with therapeutic potential that are not currently addressed by antibody drugs are G-protein-coupled receptors and ion channels, largely because they display small epitopes not accessible to traditional antibodies and their sequence is often conserved and thus less likely to be antigenic.

 We are able to address the second challenge because our unique technologies allow us to remove orthologous genes and hence to search for conserved epitopes.

 Both infected cells and, in some instances, cancer cells, display degraded internal proteins on their cell surface in the context of Major Histocompatibility Complex (MHC) proteins.
-Proteins of this type are recognised as self or non-self by T-cell receptors on cytotoxic T-cells.
+Proteins of this type are recognised as self or non-self by T cell receptors on cytotoxic T cells.
 Kymab's antibody discovery platforms have been used to isolate antibodies which recognise specific peptide-MHC complexes, providing access to a unique repertoire of new targets.

 We discover and develop antibody therapeutics to build a strong portfolio of assets.